indiscripts/IdExtenso/README.md

 ***IdExtenso*** deals with ExtendScript and wants to make InDesign easier to automate as a primary goal.
 It does not contain a bunch of _JS sugars_ easily findable in other distributions.
 And it does not pretend to form a *library* in the narrow sense.

-There is no reason to use ***IdExtenso*** in small projects.
-If your InDesign script doesn't require performance tricks, ScriptUI workarounds, localization features, high modularity, cross-version compatibility, advanced settings management... then the workspace we have designed here is probably not for you.
+***IdExtenso*** is not designed for small projects.
+If your InDesign script does not require performance tricks, ScriptUI workarounds, localization features, high modularity, cross-version compatibility, advanced settings management... then the workspace we have designed here is not for you.

 -----